Reon Moore

-Reon Moore (born 22 September 1996) is a Trinidadian footballer who plays as a forward for the Trinidad and Tobago national team.
+Reon Dale Moore (born 22 September 1996) is a Trinidadian professional footballer who plays as a forward for V.League 1 club Song Lam Nghe An and the Trinidad and Tobago national team.

 Early life

 Moore was born in Sangre Grande, Trinidad and Tobago.

-Career

-Club
+Club career

 In August 2022 Moore joined Guatemalan side Municipal.

+In 2023, Moore joined Defence Force ahead of the 2023 TT Premier Football League season.

+In March 2024, Moore signed a two-year contract with Canadian Premier League side Pacific FC.
+At the end of the 2024 season, he agreed to a mutual termination of his contract with the club.

+In February 2025, he returned to Defence Force for the 2025 season.

+In August 2025, he joined Vietnamese club Song Lam Nghe An in the V.League 1.

-International
+International career

 On 23 March 2018, Moore made his debut for Trinidad and Tobago in an unofficial friendly against Guadeloupe.
 He made his official debut on 17 April 2018 in a friendly against Panama.
 On 2 July 2021, Moore made his competitive debut for Trinidad in 2021 Gold Cup qualifying as a substitute against Montserrat, scoring two goals in a 6–1 win.
+On 18 July 2021, Moore scored to give Trinidad the lead in their group stage match against Guatemala in the 2021 CONCACAF Gold Cup, which ended in a 1-1 draw.
+On 25 March 2022, Moore notched a goal in a 9-0 victory over Barbados in the Courts Caribbean Classic, a friendly mini tournament held in Trinidad.
+On 11 March 2023, Moore scored in a 1-0 victory over Jamaica in one of two away friendlies against the latter.